My Challenge To You

 2. Go for a walk in nature and be aware of other species, each a masterpiece of evolution, thousands to millions of years old, and exquisitely well adapted to the niche in which it occurs.
 If your local patch of wilderness is not enough (hopefully it will be), go wherever you have to — be it tropical rainforests, heathlands, or temperate forests — to feel a strong attraction to nature.
 Spend some time there.

 3. Don’t be overwhelmed by the scope of our problems and mistakenly think that you have only two options: save the world or recoil into apathy.
 The third and best option is to say to yourself: ‘have the serenity to accept the things I cannot change, have the courage to change the things I can, and have the wisdom to know the difference between the two’.
-Even though you can’t save the world, you can give meaning to your life and pride to your identity, and save more than if you’d never tried.
+Even though you can’t save the world, you can serve the world.
+You can give meaning to your life and pride to your identity through action.

 If you did the first three things then…